ardasdasdas/dataStructures/README.md

-# dataStructures
+# Data Structures
-# Soft Data Structures which have written by me.
+## Soft Data Structures which have written by me.